ChrisFishCahill/recruitment-and-reference-points/README.md

-# Course material for the Quantitative Fisheries Center's recruitment and reference points workshop
+# Quantitative Fisheries Center's recruitment and reference points workshop

 This repository contains all scripts and lecture materials for Cahill's portion of the course on reference points and feedback control held in **Duluth, Minnesota**, from **23–25 June 2025**.